Solar photospheric velocities measured in space: a comparison between SO/PHI-HRT and SDO/HMI: Results

 \subsection{Sunspot penumbra}

 In this section the penumbra of the sunspot is analyzed in more detail.
 The penumbra is defined as those pixels with intensity higher than 55\% and lower than 89\% of the averaged intensity continuum in a nearby quiet Sun area.
 A reproduction of the scatter plot between the remapped \hrt\ and the \hmi\ time series, focusing exclusively on the penumbra and on its Evershed flow \citep{1909MNRAS..69..454E} is visible in Fig.~\ref{fig:sunspot-scatter}.
-The contours defining the penumbra boundaries are also visible in the lower right part of the same figure.
+The contours defining the penumbra boundaries are also visible in the inset.
+The uncertainties are estimated with the bootstrap method by repeating the fitting on 100 random sub-samples.
 It is evident that the scatter of the points is smaller than in Fig.~\ref{fig:scatter-full}, which can be explained by the smaller FoV considered here (and thus smaller spatial variation) and is well represented by the higher correlation coefficient (95\%) with respect to that of the full FoV.
-Another remarkable result is the slope of the linear fit, which does not differ from the one obtained by fitting the data of the whole FoV.
-This is unlikely to be by chance given the small error bars associated with each data point.
+The slope obtained by the linear fit (0.928$\pm$0.006) is slightly smaller than the one obtained for the whole FoV.
 Additionally, the offset between the two signals is smaller than that found in Fig.~\ref{fig:scatter-full}.
 This is expected from the position of the sunspot in the bottom panel of Fig.~\ref{fig:spatial}, where it lies in an area where the offset is smaller than the average (as obtained by the linear fit shown in Fig.~\ref{fig:scatter-full}).

 After assessing that the velocities measured in the penumbra are comparable to those in the rest of the FoV, the comparison of the spatial dependence of the Evershed flow recorded by the two instruments can be addressed.
 Therefore, an elliptical polar grid is defined to encompass the whole penumbra and its Evershed flow, which extends slightly beyond the outer edge of the penumbra.
 The grid is shown as gray lines in the left panel of Fig.~\ref{fig:sunspot}.
 The solid gray ellipses show the starting and ending point of the radial distance.
 The azimuth angle axis is defined starting from the straight solid line in counter-clockwise direction with a $5^\circ$ step size.